confrm/confrm/extras/docs/fat.rst

 On the nodes screen, press the "Action" button for one of the nodes and change package from "Flasher" to "Config Getter".

-Confirm that the LED of that node stops flashing and that the information in the nodes tab reflects the change of package.
+Confirm that the information in the nodes tab reflects the change of package.

 Change at least one other node to use the "Config Getter" package.